sveltejs/kit/packages/adapter-netlify/README.md

 export default {
 	kit: {
 		adapter: adapter({
-			// if true, will split your app into multiple functions
+			// Default is false.
+If set to true, will split your app into multiple
-			// instead of creating a single one for the entire app
+			// functions instead of creating a single one for the entire app
 			split: false
 		})
 	}